bitstakecore/skw-no-master/src/qt/res/src/README.md

-[BS.svg]
+[SKW.svg]
 ---------
-Original source, BS-coin copyrights.
+Original source, SKW-coin copyrights.

-[BS_daemon.svg]
+[SKW_daemon.svg]
 ---------------
-Created from [BS.svg].
+Created from [SKW.svg].
 Create with inkscape using electrize filter.
 To recreate, run this filter with following settings:

 Filter: